The British Government introduced the health immigration surcharge on 6 April 2015.

 Dependents who apply, also have to pay the surcharge.
 It is also payable by dependents of EEA nationals on EEA permits.

 What is the cost of the Health Immigration Surcharge?

 The cost is £150 per year for students.
 All other applicants will pay £200 per year.
-Dependents applying for visas are also subject to the surcharge.

 Visitors and Health Immigration Surcharge

 Visitor visas are exempt from the surcharge.
 Persons who apply for a visitor visa to the UK, thus do not have to pay this health immigration surcharge.

 Dependents of a member of Her Majesty’s Forces do not have to pay the surcharge.
 Persons who apply under the Home Office concession known as the ‘destitute domestic violence concession’ are also excluded.

 Please contact your BIC consultant for more information about other exemptions.

 When you make a UK Visa application, you have to include the proof of payment of the surcharge.
 The amount that you need to pay, must cover the total period for the UK visa you apply for.